animal health consulting

 Time is something that has tyrannised me for pretty much my whole life.
 "Hurry up!"
 "Wait!"
 "Don't be late!"
 As a result, I hate to keep people waiting, and I hate to be kept waiting.

 Miss Lilly didn't bother with all that nonsense.
 She could move with lightning speed when she wanted; but she was just as good at going slow, or not moving at all.
 On our walks, I would usually go too quickly for her and I'd get impatient when she'd want to take her time and sniff every square inch of the way, veer off down a different trail, or 'go bush'.
 And heaven help us if we happened upon a site where another dog had peed!
-We'd be there for hours (well, in my sense of time, anyway).
+We'd be there for hours (or so it felt to me).

 Most maddening was when she'd stand at the back door, deciding whether she wanted to be inside or outside...
 She loved to be outside, but she hated to get rained on.
 That was quite the dilemma when we lived in the Seattle area, where it rained for nine months of the year and dripped off the trees for the rest.